minaterzioglu/SmartUmbrella/README.md

 # Code
 ## Required Libraries
-This code relies on the following libraries
+This code relies on the following libraries:

 QMC5883L Compass
 Arduino library for using QMC5583L series chip boards as a compass\